On robust theorems due to Bolzano, Weierstrass, Cantor, and Jordan: Introduction

 Reverse Mathematics (RM hereafter) is a program in the foundations of mathematics initiated around 1975 by Friedman (\cites{fried,fried2}) and developed extensively by Simpson (\cite{simpson2}).
 The aim of RM is to identify the minimal axioms needed to prove theorems of ordinary, i.e.\ non-set theoretical, mathematics.

 We refer to \cite{stillebron} for a basic introduction to RM and to \cite{simpson2, simpson1} for an overview of RM.
 We expect basic familiarity with RM, in particular Kohlenbach's \emph{higher-order} RM (\cite{kohlenbach2}) essential to this paper, including the base theory $\RCAo$.
 An extensive introduction can be found in e.g.\ \cites{dagsamIII, dagsamV, dagsamX}.
+We have chosen to include a brief introduction as a technical appendix, namely Section \ref{RMA}.
+All undefined notions may be found in the latter.

 Next, some of our main results will be proved using techniques from computability theory.
 Thus, we first make our notion of `computability' precise as follows. \begin{enumerate} \item[(I)] We adopt $\ZFC$, i.e.\ Zermelo-Fraenkel set theory with the Axiom of Choice, as the official metatheory for all results, unless explicitly stated otherwise. \item[(II)] We adopt Kleene's notion of \emph{higher-order computation} as given by his nine clauses S1-S9 (see \cite{longmann}*{Ch.\ 5} or \cite{kleeneS1S9}) as our official notion of `computable'. \end{enumerate} We refer to \cite{longmann} for a thorough overview of higher-order computability theory.